 Segedunum Roman Fort, Newcastle, Tyne and Wear

-Fireworks at the Fort is a very popular event every year bringing a stunning fireworks display to the River Tyne.
-Segedunum Fort is a fascinating historic location to explore as part of the Guy Fawkes night events.
-Built as a part of Hadrian’s Wall by the Roman’s as a stronghold to protect the Eastern end of the Wall.
-A great location to enjoy the celebrations.
+Fireworks at the Fort is a very popular event every year, bringing a stunning fireworks display to the River Tyne.
+Segedunum Fort is a fascinating historic location to explore as part of the Guy Fawkes Night events.
+The Romans built it as a stronghold to protect the eastern end of Hadrian’s Wall, making it a great location to enjoy the celebrations.

 Website: https://segedunumromanfort.org.uk/whats-on/fireworks-at-the-fort